How to find a lost pension

 3. Ask the government for help

-If you are still struggling to make progress – perhaps because you can’t find the contact details for the provider or they may have merged or been taken over by another company, you can contact the Pension Tracing Service.
+If you’re still struggling — perhaps because you can’t find contact details for the provider or they’ve merged or been taken over — you can contact the Pension Tracing Service.

-This is a free service that has a database of more than 300,000 workplace and personal pension schemes.
+This free service has a database of over 300,000 workplace and personal pension schemes.

 4. Contact your previous employer(s)

-If the Pension Tracing Service doesn’t uncover anything and you are convinced you had a pension with a previous job, contact your old employer.
+If the Pension Tracing Service doesn’t uncover anything and you believe you had a pension with a former employer, contact that employer directly.

 5. Finally, you can pay for help

-For £25 you can do a search on the Unclaimed Assets Register.
+For £25, you can run a search on the Unclaimed Assets Register, which may help you find old pensions or other forgotten financial assets.

 What to do once you’ve found your pension(s)?